Learn more about the latest security and privacy threats

 This guide addresses that challenge directly.
 We cover what CDD requires, how those requirements apply to different fintech business models, and how to implement CDD in ways that satisfy regulators while preserving the customer experience that differentiates fintech from traditional banking.

-What CDD Means for Fintech
+What does CDD mean for fintech?

 CDD requirements apply to fintech companies through several regulatory channels, depending on business model and licensing structure.